 What problems does FTP solve?

-FTP is often used to handle large numbers of files, which is why it can often come in handy in web development.
-When making changes to a website, you can manage file transfers with an FTP session, which provides a simple way upload specific files, add image files, move web templates, and so on.
+FTP is often used to handle large numbers of files, so it can often come in handy in web development.
+When making changes to a website, you can manage file transfers with an FTP session, which provides a simple way to upload specific files, add image files, move web templates, and so on.
 Similarly, IT professionals may also use the File Transfer Protocol to transfer large batches of server files within a closed system.

-However, there’s one significant drawback associated with FTP, and that’s the lack of security.
-FTP was invented in the 1970s, and as such, it predates many of the cybersecurity measures that we’ve come to rely on in the modern world.
-It wasn’t designed to be a secure protocol and FTP transfers aren’t encrypted, which means that your passwords, usernames, and other sensitive data can be read relatively easily by hackers capturing your data packets (i.e. via a packet capture attack).
+There’s one significant drawback associated with FTP, and that’s the lack of security.
+Since FTP was invented in the 1970s, it predates many cybersecurity measures that we’ve come to rely on in the modern world.
+It wasn’t designed to be a secure protocol.
+FTP transfers aren’t encrypted, which means that your passwords, usernames, and other sensitive data can be read relatively easily by hackers capturing your data packets (i.e., via a packet capture attack).

-Because of these security holes, support for FTP is dropping and a range of different replacement options have come onto the market, including SFTP, HTTPS, AS2, and FTPS.
-As of 2020, Google Chrome switches off FTP by default and Firefox has removed FTP from its code.
+Because of these security holes, FTP support is dropping.
+A range of different replacement options have come onto the market, including SFTP, HTTPS, AS2, and FTPS.
+As of 2020, Google Chrome switches off FTP by default, and Firefox has removed FTP from its code.
 So, if you’re still using FTP servers for important business functions, it may be a good time to look for an alternative.
 Now, let’s look at one of these FTP replacements—SFTP—in a little more detail.

 What is SFTP?